 - Rejects the May Revision proposal to reduce operational funding by \$129.7 million ongoing General Fund, or a 3 percent cut to ongoing state support.
 Restores the cut but defers payment until July 1, 2026.
-Includes budget bill language allowing UC to access a shortterm loan from General Fund resources in 2025-26 to assist with cash flow. - Modifies the Governor's Budget and May Revision proposals to defer \$240.8 million ongoing General Fund to support a 5 percent base increase.
+Includes budget bill language allowing UC to access a no-interest loan from General Fund resources in 2025-26. - Modifies the Governor's Budget proposal to defer \$240.8 million ongoing General Fund to support a 5 percent base increase in 2025-26.
 Instead provides a 2 percent deferred base increase in 2026-27 instead of 5 percent, and the rest of the increase in 2028-29.
-Adheres to the other pieces of the Administration's deferral structure for 2026-27 and 2027-28. - Approves Governor's Budget and May Revision proposals to defer \$31 million ongoing General Fund to continue the 5-year program to replace nonresident students with California students at the Berkeley, Los Angeles and San Diego campuses.
-Also includes budget bill language allowing UC to count additional reductions of nonresident students beyond the yearly target toward the next year. - Approves May Revision adjustments to the UC Agriculture and Natural Resources Division. - Approves budget bill language setting an enrollment target of 1,510 more California undergraduates in 2025-26. - Provides \$5 million one-time General Fund to support the CalBRIDGE program. - Provides \$15 million one-time General Fund to support the Local News Fellowship Program. - Modifies the May Revision proposal to reduce debt service payments for student housing program by authorizing the Davis and Santa Barbara projects and \$5.2 million ongoing General Fund to support debt service costs.
-Returns \$1 million ongoing of bond cost savings to the General Fund. - Rejects the May Revision proposal to provide \$1.8 million one-time General Fund to support First Star foster youth cohorts. - Approves the May Revision to reappropriate funding for the California Climate Initiatives.
+Adheres to the other pieces of the Administration's compact deferral structure for 2026-27 and 2027-28. - Approves Governor's Budget and May Revision proposals to defer \$31 million ongoing General Fund to continue the 5-year program to replace nonresident students with California students at the Berkeley, Los Angeles and San Diego campuses.
+Also includes budget bill language allowing UC to count additional reductions of nonresident students beyond the yearly target toward the next year. - Approves budget bill language setting an enrollment target of 2,947 full-time equivalent students (FTES) in 2025-26 over the estimated 2024-25 baseline level of 206,588 FTES, for a total enrollment of 209,535. - Provides \$5 million one-time General Fund to support the CalBRIDGE program. - Provides \$15 million one-time General Fund to support the Local News Fellowship Program. - Modifies the May Revision proposal to reduce debt service payments for student housing program by authorizing the Davis and Santa Barbara projects and \$5.2 million ongoing General Fund to support debt service costs.
+Returns \$1 million ongoing of bond cost savings to the General Fund. - Approves the May Revision proposal to provide \$1.8 million one-time General Fund to support First Star foster youth cohorts. - Provides \$430,000 ongoing General Fund to support the California Local Newspaper project at UC Riverside. - Provides \$5 million one-time General Fund to UC San Diego to support the development of a bachelor's degree program in public health in South San Diego.